wedeveloph/DevEd/README.md

 # DevEd

 Look into our collections of full courseware—ready for adaptation and usage in talks, workshops, classrooms, communities, and clubs.
 These are student-created sets on certain projects or topics that encompass sample projects, slidedecks, instructor guides, and more.
 All materials are reusable, editable, and distributable.

-Our materials are hosted on the Developers' Society github.
+Our materials are hosted on the Developh Github (wedeveloph).

 ## What is this repository?